twhite96/made-mistakes-gatsby/src/posts/notes/autumn-refresh.md

   <figcaption><p><strong>Lighthouse</strong> audit after optimizations.</p></figcaption>
 </figure>

 Not sure why metrics like *Speed Index* increased.
-But *Time to Interactive*, *First Meaningful Paint*, and *First CPI Idle* all show improvements, so I guess that's why the site went from a 79 in performance, to an 89. :man_shrugging:
+But *Time to Interactive*, *First Meaningful Paint*, and *First CPI Idle* all show improvements, so I guess that's why the site went from a 79 in performance, to an 89.

 ## Build and deploy